qays3/Navigator-Nasa-space/README.md

 - [Requirements](#requirements)

 ## Overview
-Developed for the **Navigator for the Habitable Worlds Observatory (HWO)** challenge, this project simulates the TRAPPIST-1 solar system.
-It provides habitability percentages for each planet using data served through an API that processes JSON files.
+Developed for the **Navigator for the Habitable Worlds Observatory (HWO) challenge**, this project simulates the TRAPPIST-1 solar system.
+It provides habitability percentages for each planet using data served through an API that processes JSON files containing a comprehensive dataset of factors influencing habitability.
+The backend operations, including the habitability calculations, are powered by FastAPI and Python modules, while the frontend utilizes Three.js to render 3D visualizations of the solar system and planets.

 ## Folder Structure
 ```